klavinslab/aquaverse/docs/protocol_developer/table.md

 ## Tables for Showcasing Data

 Often in a protocol it is useful to show a summarizing visualization of a lot of data at once.
 In Krill, `Tables` are an easy to use object that can accomplish this.
 Here is an example of a `Table` as seen from the technician view during a restriction digest protocol, which instructs the technician to add the appropriate enzymes to the correct well of the correct stripwell.
 A table is particularly useful here, where each operation can be parameterized with a different set of enzymes.
-Here is an example of a `Table` shown to the technician.

-Example from `Cloning/Restriction Digest`

 <img src="docs/protocol_developer/images/table_images/1-enzyme_table.png"
     alt="example show block indicating how to load a stripwell with enzymes" style="max-width: 400px"
     width="100%">

-Inside a `ShowBlock`, a `Table` like this is displayed to the technician with the `table` flag — `table` is a flag just like `note`, `warning` and `image` which is interpreted by the `ShowBlock` to display the argument passed with it in a certain way.
+Inside a `ShowBlock`, a `Table` like this is displayed to the technician with the `table` flag — `table` is a method just like `note`, `warning` and `image` which is interpreted by the `ShowBlock` to display the argument passed with it in a certain way.
 While `note` accepts a `String` argument and `image` expects a path to an image, the `table` flag accepts a `Table` object.
 Supposing that we already have a complete `Table` object stored in the variable `enzyme_tab`, showing it to the technician is simple

 ```ruby
     show do
         title "Load Stripwell with Enzymes"
         note "Load wells with #{VOL_OF_ENZYME} uL of each specified enzyme"
         table enzyme_tab
     end
 ```